elisaado/zermelo-cli/README.md

 # zermelo-cli
 Unofficial command line interface application to access Zermelo (zportal)

+## Installation
+Use `go get github.com/elisaado/zermelo-cli` to install.

 ## Usage
 When no arguments are provided to the executable, it will start an interactive REPL-ish environment where one can execute multiple commands